We've all seen the insane queues, but which bak kwa in Singapore is worth your devotion? From old school classics to new creations, we've got 'em all.

 Kim Peng Hiang, 465 Changi Road, Singapore 419886

 Homegrown favourite Bee Cheng Hiang is definitely one of the more popular choices.
 It’s practically a household name when it comes to bak kwa in Singapore.
-If the ridiculously long queues during CNY are any indication, the brand’s a pretty safe bet to satiate your cravings for the classic sliced pork bak kwa ($18 for 300g) or the applewood version ($21.60 for 300g).
-For a spicy kick, there’s the chilli variant ($18.60 for 300g).
+If the ridiculously long queues during CNY are any indication, the brand’s a pretty safe bet to satiate your cravings for the classic sliced pork bak kwa (from $21.60) or the applewood version (from $26.40).
+For a spicy kick, there’s the chilli variant (from $22.80).

 Bee Cheng Hiang, shop online or at multiple locations including Jewel Changi Airport and Nex

 Another stalwart that stands the test of time?
 The venerable Kim Hock Guan.
 With a history that dates back to 1905, it remains a family-owned and operated business with a loyal following.
 The Singaporean brand utilises century-old production methods to dish out its traditional BBQ sliced pork and spicy sliced pork bak kwa.
 Plus, it avoids minced meat and uses sliced lean meat instead.
 This one will be a favourite if you like yours chewier and more richly-flavoured.
-Try bestsellers like the traditional version and spicy rendition, or BBQ bacon, gold coin pork and BBQ sliced chicken.
+Try bestsellers like the traditional version and spicy rendition.

-Kim Hock Guan, multiple locations including South Bridge Road and Bencoolen Street
+Kim Hock Guan, multiple locations including Yishun and Bencoolen Street

-Kim Hwa Guan, multiple locations including Balestier Road and Toa Payoh Lorong 1
+Kim Hwa Guan, multiple locations including People’s Park Food Centre and Toa Payoh Lorong 1

 You’re really spoilt for choice here.
-In addition to the signature pork and chicken versions (from $14.79), Fragrance offers bacon, crispy and mala options.
+In addition to the signature pork and chicken versions (from $13.50), Fragrance offers bacon, honey, and mala options.
 It also takes the cake for having one of the strangest offerings: crocodile bak kwa.
 Any adventurous eaters in the house?

 Fragrance, shop online or at multiple locations including Nex and Plaza Singapura